ramazanguvenc/irene/README.md

 ## Usage

-To start the bot, you can run the following command(assuming you did set up config.properties files and downloaded sunmi project):
+To start the bot, you can run the deploy.sh in your server(assuming you did set up config.properties files and downloaded sunmi project):

-`mvn clean && mvn install && mvn exec:java`